USFWS/Science_Applications_Metadata_Guidance/README.md

 The documentation was developed using Quarto (https://quarto.org/) within the RStudio environment.

-_Note: This is a working draft that will continue to be edited.
+_Note_: This is a working draft that will continue to be edited.

 If you have questions/concerns regarding this guidance, please contact the FWS SA National Data Steward \(sadatasteward@fws.gov\) or